kzmeyao/sando/src/posts/japan/yakushima.md

 <figure>
 <figure>

 Throughout this trip, we stayed at _Shiki no Yado_, a minshuku on the southern part of the island.
 Given the high humidity, being able to just lie down in the center of a room lined with tatami mat was pure bliss.
 It was also the best way for us to recharge every night.
 Not that we needed it though.
 Even with our packed itinerary, our time spent on Yakushima was strangely rejuvenating.
 It was definitely one of the more relaxing destinations we've visited.
-As I reflect back on this trip, I'd like to think that the tranquil energy of this island continue to carry on within me as a sense of calmness engulfs my mind.
+As I reflect back upon this trip, I feel enveloped by a sense of calmness, as if the tranquil energy of this island continues to live within me.